 Choose local access, statewide routing, or specialist review

-A nearby Naples, Fort Myers, or Sarasota appraiser may be ideal when access, timing, size, or physical condition drives the file.
-Statewide or specialist routing may be safer when the central risk is attribution, artist market, maker, material, edition history, provenance, or market tier.
+A nearby appraiser may be right when access, timing, size, or condition drives the file.
+Statewide or specialist routing may be safer when the risk is attribution, artist market, maker, material, edition history, provenance, or market tier.

 Choose local inspection for whole estates, multi-room inventories, fragile objects, large furniture, storage-unit reviews, insurance claim files, or assignments that need on-site condition notes.

-Widen to Bradenton, Venice, Bonita Springs, Punta Gorda, or Florida statewide profiles when Naples, Fort Myers, or Sarasota results do not show the right category, report purpose, or fee disclosure.
+Widen to nearby Gulf Coast or Florida statewide profiles when local results do not show the right category, report purpose, or fee disclosure.

 Use a category specialist when the item is high value, uncommon, attribution-sensitive, or outside the visible specialty range of local profiles.